JerloPH/HomeCinema/README.md

 2. On the **"\data"** folder, Open **medialocation.hc-data** using any Text Editor.
 3. Paste the directory you want to add.
 Example: **D:\Movies**.
 4. NOTE: To add multiple directory, seperate each entry by a "," (comma)
-5. NOTE: **DO NOT USE LINE BREAK, ENTER, or TABS as it will now be recognized**
+5. NOTE: **DO NOT USE LINE BREAK, ENTER, or TABS as it will cause bugs / directory won't be recognized**

 **Example**: ***D:\Movies,D:\Anime,D:\Shows***